What is Peyronie’s Disease?

 What Treatment Options Are There For Peyronie’s Disease?

-Peyronie’s disease treatment aims to maintain or regain sexual function by straightening the penis.
-Moreover, Peyronie’s disease cure or Peyronies treatment should be individualised based on several factors including, but not limited to, degree of penile curvature, the severity of penile shortening, and the presence of penile narrowing, and whether erectile dysfunction is present.
-There are several interventions available, including:
+Peyronie’s disease treatments aim to maintain or regain sexual function by straightening the penis.
+How long it takes to cure Peyronie’s Disease depends on several factors including, but not limited to, degree of penile curvature, the severity of penile shortening, and the presence of penile narrowing, and whether erectile dysfunction is present.

 Several oral treatments have been tested to treat Peyronie’s Disease, but their efficacy has not been consistently demonstrated, and they are not as successful as surgery (Martinez et al., 2012).